axelvaldez/radical-companies/_posts/2023-01-07-we-are-blind-to-it.markdown

 ---

 <div style="display:none;">
- <p>Today the problem is not colonialism of distant lands.
-The problem is the self-colonialism of our minds by the <span class="_paradigm">FIAT</span> system.
+ <p>Today the problem is not the colonialism of distant lands.
+The BIG problem is the self-colonialism of our minds by the <span class="_paradigm">FIAT</span> system.
 And we are blind to it.</p>
 </div>

 <h1>Colonialism</h1>